radical-cybertools/radical.repex.at/README.md

 cd RepEx
 python setup.py install
 ```
-If everythig installed successfully you are ready to go.
+If installation completed successfully you are ready to go.

 ##Usage